indiana-university/rivet-source/README.md

 ![Browserstack logo](./src/components/_extras/Browserstack-logo@2x.png)

-## Principles
-Designers and developers can use this system as a foundation for great experiences across all UITS applications.
-They can also contribute to it—and make the system relevant to any team.

-We want to hear about the patterns you need, but we need to make sure all patterns are cohesive.
-So, we’ve established these principles to help guide the creation process:

-**Be clear.**
-Make design decisions based on user needs.
-Design interfaces that help our users accomplish their goals quickly and easily.

-**Be flexible.**
-Our design system is for all types of UITS applications, even ones that have yet to be imagined.
-We need to design and build for flexibility.

-**Be productive.**
-Done is better than perfect.
-Iteration is only half the battle.
-Testing with users could reveal issues or questions we didn’t anticipate.

 ## Getting started
 We are using [Fractal](http://fractal.build/guide) to generate the UITS design system components.
 Fractal is super versatile component library generator made by the folks at [Clear Left](https://clearleft.com/).
 It makes it super easy to create and document components all in one place.